kyamagu/faiss-wheels/README.md

 - Support various build options.

 > **Note**
 > GPU binary package is discontinued as of 1.7.3 release.
-Build a source package to support GPU features.
+Build a custom wheel to support GPU features.

 ### Install